No, Millennials Aren’t Happily Single

 Online Variety Attracts But ..

 This overall growth of marriage websites means that our traditional custom of choosing our partner through our family contacts is decreasing and also even though millennials are getting into multiple relationships, they are not able to commit to anyone.
 Now many of you will say, what is the need of committing to one when we can enjoy our sex life with multiple partners, but the fact that millennials are still creating their wedding profiles proves that they want to commit to one and maybe this multiple partner relationship is still not worth it.

-This also shows, that millennials are open to more choices and want to exploit every possible chance available to them, but also want to commit to one.
-But at the same time when they are getting more choices online, an increase in 2018 also means, this situation has made it impossible for prospective spouses to commit to one.
+This also shows, that millennials are open to more choices and want to exploit every possible chance available to them, before committing to one.
+But at the same time when they are getting more choices online, (as an increase in 2018 also means), this situation has made it impossible for prospective spouses to commit to one.